WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

   * <u>You need 1 "subject" question that will get you an interesting answer</u>

-* *Each pair should share their questions with your whole team, quickly.* It's OK if two pairs have the same or similar questions!
-But it's great to hear others because it can help you think about what you want to ask.

-* We'll take five more minutes to solidify your question and get to your goal.

-* Instructors will wander and chat with you all about questions!

 Flag us down if you want to talk more with us (someone on the team raise your hand, and we'll let you know that we're coming)

 #### YOUR GOAL: Each pair should have 1 context question and 1 subject question written down on a notepad that you feel good about!

 Make sure you've chatted a little bit to at least 1 instructor or TA about your question so you feel really confident about it.

-*Brief discussion...*

 ### (Notes on) Taking notes on the answers...